The Cornwall Experience

 There are over 300 miles of coastline, much of it rugged, influencing a history of sailing ships, fishing villages, pirates, smugglers, and shipwrecks.
 The area was inhabited in prehistoric times and many ancient monuments are still standing, more than any other place in Britain.
 Later, Cornwall was a major area for tin and copper mining, vigorous industries before they were abandoned in the late 19th century.
 (The Poldark books and BBC miniseries are set in Cornwall during this era.)

 With settlements dating back to the Stone Age, the Isles of Scilly are described as “outstandingly beautiful, uncrowded and unspoilt” and offer a tranquil and laid-back way of life.
 The water is a Caribbean blue and there are miles of white sand beaches and an abundance of birds, marine animals, and exotic plants.
 The main agricultural product is cut flowers, grown on small family farms.
-We’ll travel to and from Scilly by small plane, a 30-minute trip, and then by boat between three of the inhabited islands.
+We’ll travel to Scilly by ferry and return on small planes.
+We’ll travel by boat between three of the inhabited islands.

 Impacted by the gulf stream, Cornwall’s subtropical climate has the mildest and sunniest weather in the UK.
 Because of its unique micro-climate, Cornwall has over 40 gardens, home to a wide variety of beautiful and rare plants and trees.
 We’ve chosen April for this trip so we can enjoy the gardens during the spring flowering.
 Temperatures will be pleasant, and we’ll enjoy the area before the busy tourist season.